json-event-sourcing/pincette-json-streams/docs/build.md

 java.util.logging.ConsoleHandler.formatter=java.util.logging.SimpleFormatter
 ```

-ALternatively you can use the configuration parameter `logLevel`.
+Alternatively you can use the configuration parameter `logLevel`.